Federacy: Kashmir and India/Pakistan

 Currently, the region is divided amongst three countries in a territorial dispute: Pakistan controls the northwest portion (Gilgit–Baltistan and Azad Jammu and Kashmir), India controls the central and southern portion (Jammu and Kashmir) and Ladakh, and the People's Republic of China controls the northeastern portion (Aksai Chin and the Trans-Karakoram Tract).
 India controls the majority of the Siachen Glacier area including the Saltoro Ridge passes, whilst Pakistan controls the lower territory just southwest of the Saltoro Ridge.
 India controls 101338 km2 of the disputed territory; Pakistan 85846 km2; and the PRC, the remaining 37555 km2.

 Mauritius and Rodrigues

-On 20 November 2001, the Mauritius National Assembly unanimously adopted two laws giving Rodrigues its autonomy, creating a decentralised government system.
+On 20 November 2001, the Mauritius National Assembly unanimously adopted two laws giving Rodrigues autonomy, creating a decentralised government system.
 This new legislation has allowed the implementation of a regional assembly in Rodrigues constituting 18 members and an executive council headed by a Chief Commissioner.
 The council meets every week to make decisions, draw up laws and manage the budget.
 The Chief Commissioner has the main task of informing the Mauritian Prime Minister of the management of the island's concerns.